Our Team

 Billie has been a dedicated member of BELN for over eight years.
 While pursuing her Bachelor’s degree, she completed her teaching internship with Evergreen Kids Corner, where her passion for early childhood education took root.
 With over a decade of teaching experience, Billie brings a deep understanding and commitment to nurturing young learners.
 She holds a Bachelor’s degree in Prekindergarten–3rd Grade Education, an Associate’s degree in Early Childhood Development, and a post-baccalaureate certificate in Communication Sciences and Disorders.
 Billie is currently furthering her expertise by pursuing a Master’s Degree in Speech-Language Pathology.
 Her strong educational background and years of hands-on experience make her a vital part of BELN’s mission to support children and families in the Bitterroot Valley.

-To explore how Billie can best support your needs, please contact her by email.
+To explore how Billie can best support your needs, please contact her by email at billie@beln.org.

 Billie’s favorite childhood memory is exploring the woods with her twin brother.
 They would spend hours wandering through the trees, discovering hidden trails, and letting their imaginations run wild.
 Whether climbing trees, building forts, or simply enjoying the peaceful sounds of nature, these adventures created a bond between them and sparked a lifelong love of the outdoors.